patrick330602/blog-source/source/_posts/wsl-ubuntu1604-eol.md

 wsl --export Ubuntu-16.04 ubuntu1604.tar
 ```

-You should also use this as a copy of your original Ubuntu 16.04 backup.
+It would be best if you also used this as a copy of your original Ubuntu 16.04 backup.

 ### Install